bonjune/Introduction-to-CS/basic/README.md

 Life is short.
 Do Python.
 ```

-We will write a small program recording a video.
+We will write a video-recording program.
 Awesome!
 * Keep in mind : this program depends on some libraries(PIL, opencv).

 ```